 Language of the contract

-Your rental contract will typically be made out in two languages, Portuguese with English alongside.
+Your rental contract will typically be made out in two languages, Portuguese with English alongside it.

 It’s important to note that the Portuguese version is legally binding, with the English translation provided simply for convenience.

-Landlords aren’t legally obliged to provide an English translation, but most will do so to make life easier for a foreign tenant.
+Landlords aren’t legally obliged to provide an English translation, but many will do so to make life easier for a foreign tenant.

 Registering the contract

 For your rental contract to be fully legal, your landlord needs to register it with the tax authority (Finanças).
 It’s quite common for landlords not to do this, to avoid paying tax on the income from your rent.